cccb/servicepoint/README.md

 You can also check out [awesome-servicepoint](https://github.com/stars/kaesaecracker/lists/awesome-servicepoint) for a bigger collection of projects, including some not related to this library.

+If you have access, there is even more software linked in [the wiki](https://wiki.berlin.ccc.de/LED-Riesendisplay).

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md).